AXrodriguezQ/react-router-v6/README.md

 # React + Vite

+# React-router-dom V6

+basic and private routes in a very simple way including responsibilities in the same components and without using redux or useContext, passing data and receiving it through the components' props

+- Intrucctions:

+    npm i

+    npm run dev

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: